 Eligibility Criteria Students enrolled at Applebee's School are in grades K-8, and residents at St. Joseph Children's Home.
 The student's treatment team determines whether they will attend school on campus, or be recommended for consideration of placement at another school within the JCPS district.
-Type Student Assignment (Voluntary or Involuntary) Involuntary.
+Type Student Assignment (Voluntary or Involuntary.
 Placed by DCBS.
-Process for entering students into the program Students are assigned to the school by the treatment partner.
-Guardian/Student Self-Referral Procedure Not applicable.
-Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Court Determined.
+Involuntary) Process for entering students into the program Students are assigned to the school by the treatment partner.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Guardian/Student Self-Referral Procedure Not applicable Enrollment Cycle (Open Entry, Term Entry, or Court Determined.
 Open entry.
-Students may be enrolled at any time during the school year.
+Students may be enrolled at any time Other Entry) during the school year.

 Assessment Tool Used for Exit Treatment Team Recommendation Exit Criteria for Academic Performance Students at St. Joe are residential and are discharged based on level which is tied to behavior in and out of the cottage, not academic performance.

 Exit Criteria for Behavioral Performance Students must be on a Level 3 and/or have had no significant history of behavior in school to be considered for off campus placement.
-Transition Strategies to Prepare Student for Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Exit Facilitated Staffing Meetings.
+Decisions made by treatment team.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Transition Strategies to Prepare Student for Exit Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Facilitated Staffing Meetings.
 Transition counselor works with receiving school to ensure appropriate strategies and supports are in place.

 Procedures for collaboration with outside agencies involved with involuntary placements; including court order or other social service agencies to address student transition between programs.
 ILPAs are shared during the transition meeting or staffing upon exit of St. Joe School.
-Composition of the ILPA Team Associate Principal, Education Coordinator (Treatment Partner Staff), Counselor, and Classroom Teacher Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Meeting notices are sent to the guardian.
-Person(s) responsible for guiding completion of the ILPA Associate Principal Person(s) responsible for monitoring progress of the ILPA Associate Principal, Teacher of Record
+Composition of the ILPA Team Assistant Principal, Education Coordinator (Treatment Partner Staff), Counselor, and Classroom Teacher Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Meeting notices are sent to the guardian.
+Person(s) responsible for guiding completion of the ILPA Assistant Principal Person(s) responsible for monitoring progress of the ILPA Assistant Principal, Teacher of Record